 Doing good as you travel has become a major industry.
-According to a recent New York Times article, an estimated 1.6 million people volunteer while on vacation every year.
-If you are like the millions who want to give back while traveling to another country, planning a voluntourism trip isn’t so cut and dry.
+If you are like the millions who want to give back while hopping on cheap flight deals to another country, planning a voluntourism trip isn’t so cut and dry.
 Many travelers partake in voluntourism without actually creating social change and in some cases, by doing more harm than good.
-If you want to build houses, teach English, or help implement infrastructure programs on your travels abroad, make sure you aren’t making these common voluntourist mistakes.
+If you want to build houses, teach English, or help implement infrastructure programs on your travels abroad, make sure you make a mental note to avoid making these common voluntourist mistakes.

 Failing to Research Your Volunteer Program